Identify your unused resources to optimize costs in Amazon Keyspaces

 Amazon Keyspaces offers Point-in-time recovery, which provides continuous backups for 35 days to help you protect against accidental writes or deletes.
 PITR backups have costs associated with them.

-Refer to the documentation at Point-in-time recovery for Amazon Keyspaces (for Apache Cassandra) to determine if your tables have backups enabled that may no longer be needed.
+Refer to the documentation at Backup and restore data with point-in-time recovery for Amazon Keyspaces to determine if your tables have backups enabled that may no longer be needed.